0xP1ckl3d/RedReporter/README.md

 - Role enforcement occurs at both UI and API level
 - CSRF token validation is required for all form submissions
 - Passwords are stored as bcrypt hashes
+- Currently password rules are not configured.
+For online deployment it is suggested that strong password policies be built in.

 ---